GianinaSoloa/GianinaSoloa/README.md

 👋 Hi, I’m Gianina Soloa, I'm a web developer, web designer and graphic designer.
-I am currently an advanced student of the Full Stack Developer Career at Coderhouse.

 I enjoy developing and designing custom websites with a modern and functional design.